Lending money to mum and dad – Loan to Parent

 In this Loan to Parent Agreement, the person who is the Lender is lending the money and the person who is the Borrower is the person borrowing the money.

-Why is it better to prepare my legal document on a lawyer’s website?
+Why is it better to prepare my Child to Parent Loan Agreement on a lawyer’s website?

 You are dealing directly with a law firm’s website, therefore you: